The Ultimate Guide to Collecting and Acting On Website Analytics

 In addition to Webflow analytics, integrating Google Analytics with your Webflow site can provide even more comprehensive insights into user behavior.
 Here's how to do it:

-3. Copy the tracking ID provided by Google Analytics.
+3. Copy that shiny new tracking ID

 By integrating Google Analytics with Webflow, you can delve deeper into user behavior by analyzing key metrics and reports.
 Some of the significant metrics include: